NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ```

 > **NOTE:**
-> If logging callback is specified then SL will not use `OutputDebugString` debug API.
+> If a logging callback is specified then SL will not use `OutputDebugString` debug API.

 ##### 2.2.1.3 MEMORY MANAGEMENT